mcummings128/gh-actions-outputs-experiments-1/README.md

 3. `key=value` pairs are parsed and converted into step outputs syntax (`steps.<step-id>.outputs.<name-of-output>`)

-TODO ELABORATE LENGTH, CONTENT, EXAMPLES OF OUTPUTS
+TODO CONTENT, EXAMPLES OF OUTPUTS

 # The outputs block